lucaspoffo/tkr/README.md

 - Detection when the client frame is too far ahead or behind so you can slowdown/speedup the fixed update rate
 	- Check the example to see how to do this

-TKR has support for , you can also write a custom transport if needed.

 https://github.com/user-attachments/assets/3e68f21a-758d-481a-a873-e2d4a7eec40e

 ## Code sample using UDP